ScriptyCat/Gelbooru-Image-Viewer/README.md

 -Moved to github

 v1.15
--Added a lot more code to make api calls to get tag info for each post at the loading of the page.
+-Added a lot more code to make API calls to get tag info for each post at the loading of the page.
   So now when you look at an image, the tags on the left in the tag bar thing should match the image youre looking at and be
   fully functional
 -Click and drag the image to change the size.